ReactUnity/core/docs/README.md

 ### Running locally

-1. Make sure you're in the `beta` folder
 1. `yarn dev` to start the development server (powered by [Next.js](https://nextjs.org/))
-1. `open http://localhost:3000` to open the site in your favorite browser
+2. `open http://localhost:3000` to open the site in your favorite browser

 ## Contributing